Nathan Bedford Forrest

-In June 2021, the remains of Forrest and his wife were exhumed from Health Sciences Park, where they had been buried for over 100 years, and a monument of him once stood.
-They were later reburied in Columbia, Tennessee.
-In July 2021, Tennessee officials voted to move Forrest's bust from the State Capitol to the Tennessee State Museum.

 Early life and career

-Nathan Bedford Forrest was born on July 13, 1821, to a poor settler family in a secluded frontier cabin near Chapel Hill hamlet, then part of Bedford County, Tennessee, but now encompassed in Marshall County.
-Forrest was the first son of Mariam (Beck) and William Forrest.
-His blacksmith father was of English descent, and most of his biographers state that his mother was of Scotch-Irish descent, but the Memphis Genealogical Society says that she was of English descent.
+Nathan Bedford Forrest was born July 13, 1821 to Miriam (Beck) and William Forrest, a poor settler family living in a secluded frontier cabin near the hamlet of Chapel Hill, Tennessee (then part of Bedford County, but now in Marshall County).

+His father was of English descent, and while most of Nathan's biographers state that his mother was of Scotch-Irish descent, the Memphis Genealogical Society asserts that she, too, was of English descent.

 He and his twin sister, Fanny, were the two eldest of 12 children.
-Their great-grandfather, Shadrach Forrest, moved between 1730 and 1740 from Virginia to North Carolina, where his son and grandson were born; they moved to Tennessee in 1806.
+Their great-grandfather, Shadrach Forrest, moved between 1730 and 1740 from Virginia to North Carolina, where both his son (Bedford's grandfather) and grandson (Bedford's father) were born; they moved to Tennessee in 1806 and he died in Bedford, Tennessee the year before Nathan Bedford was born.
 Forrest's family lived in a log house (now preserved as the Nathan Bedford Forrest Boyhood Home) from 1830 to 1833.
 John Allan Wyeth, who served in an Alabama regiment under Forrest, described it as a one-room building with a loft and no windows.
-William Forrest worked as a blacksmith in Tennessee until 1834, when he moved with his family to Salem, Mississippi.
-William died in 1837 and Forrest became the primary caretaker of the family at age 16.

-In 1841 Forrest went into business with his uncle Jonathan Forrest in Hernando, Mississippi.
-His uncle was killed there in 1845 during an argument with the Matlock brothers.
-In retaliation, Forrest shot and killed two of them with his two-shot pistol and wounded two others with a knife thrown to him.
-One of the wounded Matlock men survived and served under Forrest during the Civil War.
+William Forrest continued blacksmithing in Tennessee until 1834, when the family moved to Salem, Mississippi.
+When his father died in 1837, Nathan became the primary caretaker of the family at age 16.
+Forrest ventured into a business partnership with his uncle Jonathan Forrest in Hernando, Mississippi in 1841.
+His uncle was subsequently killed at the business in 1845 by the Matlock brothers during an argument.
+In retaliation, Bedford shot and killed two of them with his two-shot pistol and wounded two others with a borrowed knife thrown to him.
+One brother later served under Forrest's command, for a time, during the Civil War.
+Forrest's early business ventures included a livery stable, a stagecoach line, and a brickyard.
+He became well known as a Memphis speculator and Mississippi gambler.

-Forrest had success as a businessman, planter, and enslaver.
-He acquired several cotton plantations in the Delta region of West Tennessee, and became a slave trader at a time when demand for enslaved people was booming in the Deep South; his slave-trading business was based on Adams Street in Memphis.
-In 1858, Forrest was elected a Memphis city alderman as a Democrat and served two consecutive terms.
+In 1858, Forrest was elected a Memphis city alderman as a Southern Democrat and served two consecutive terms.
+He purchased two large cotton plantations in Coahoma County, Mississippi and bought a one-half property interest in an Arkansas plantation in 1859; by October 1860, he owned at least 3,345 acres in Mississippi.
+He acquired several cotton plantations in the Delta region of West Tennessee.
 By the time the American Civil War started in 1861, he had become one of the wealthiest men in the Southern United States, having amassed a "personal fortune that he claimed was worth $1.5 million".

-Forrest was well-known as a Memphis speculator and Mississippi gambler.
-In 1859, he bought two large cotton plantations in Coahoma County, Mississippi and a half-interest in another plantation in Arkansas; by October 1860, he owned at least 3,345 acres in Mississippi.